CodeYourFuture/Git-CLI-Coursework/README.md

 2. What is the Git command to send your code to Github?

-    - git push origin master
+    - git push origin main

 3. What does the -m in a Git commit command mean or do?